Marcus98T/SHS-UFO-Edits/README.md

 **Please note:** This repository does not contain any final font files in OTF/TTF format as I currently lack the technical knowledge to re-compile Source Han Sans/Serif into a usable font with my own glyph edits.
 So for now, the best I can contribute is by releasing my edits as overlapping source-only formats.
 Anyone can use them in their own Source Han forks as they please.

 Regarding the versions, my edits are based on Source Han Sans v2.004 and Source Han Serif v2.001.

+The sources will be updated with new glyphs and adjustments periodically.
+They will be noted in their respective changelogs.

 ## Regarding the ridiculous names